dotnet/docs-desktop/dotnet-desktop-guide/net/wpf/windows/index.md

 Me.SizeToContent = SizeToContent.WidthAndHeight
 ```

-## Order of Precedence for Sizing Properties
+## Order of precedence for sizing properties

 Essentially, the various sizes properties of a window combine to define the range of width and height for a resizable window.
 To ensure a valid range is maintained, <xref:System.Windows.Window> evaluates the values of the size properties using the following orders of precedence.